What is Collaboration?

-- the practice of co-authoring and team-working (e.g., negotiating goals, roles, and work plans)
+- working with teams (e.g., negotiating goals, roles, and work plans)

-- the practice of giving critical feedback to others in one-on-one situations and peer reviews
+- giving critical feedback to others in one-on-one situations and peer reviews

 - the practice of listening to others in an open way and reading broadly so that you are familiar with other perspectives on information, knowledge, and knowledge claims.

 In the U.S., educational systems privilege individual work over collaborative work.
-Students often struggle with collaborative work.
+As a result, some students may struggle with collaborative work.
 Workloads can be uneven.
 Other team members may not have the requisite literacy and collaborative competencies.
 Students are not always pleased to be tasked with group projects or peer review.
 Researchers have traced student resistance to collaborative work to “environmental forces (family history, social class, and cultural identity) and students’ previous negative experiences with CL [collaborative Learning] in the classroom” (see Stover and Holland 2018).

 Over the years, a great deal of theoretical work and empirical research has been conducted concerning collaboration in the workplace and academe.
 Cannon-Bowers et al’s (1995) review of research posits eight core skills related to collaboration: